mgrofsky/BigQueryToGCS/README.md

 <b>Notes:</b>

 This is by no means a definitive way to accomplish the tasks at hand.
 Feel free to modify the script and provide a merge request for any changes you feel that could benefit someone else.

+Ideally I would like to rewrite this so separate actions are put into their own functions.